5l1v3r1/hashidentifier/README.md

-# hashidentifier
+hash # hashidentifier
 A Python scrypt to identify tha hash type.
-Support all the most common algorithms used to encrypt passwords and data.
+Support all the most common hash algorithms used to encrypt passwords and data.

 Encryption formats supported:
 ADLER-32